 The CSR Team will formulate implementation plans for the projects specifying the following:

 - Responsibilities and authorities for implementation.

 - Results expected to be achieved post implementation.

-The CSR Committee, based on reports presented by the CSR Team, shall update the Board which will annually publish report on the CSR projects as a part of the Director’s report.
-The report will disclose information in the format as prescribed by Section 135 of the Act.
-The CSR Committee shall also submit a statement to the Board that the implementation and monitoring of the CSR Policy is in compliance with the approved CSR Policy of the Company.
+The CSR Committee of the Board, based on reports presented by the CSR Team, will annually publish report on the CSR projects as a part of the Director’s report.
+The report will disclose information in the format as prescribed by the Section 135 of the Companies Act 2013.
+The CSR Committee shall also submit a responsibility statement to the Board that the implementation and monitoring of the CSR Policy is in compliance with the approved CSR Policy of the Company.

-The Board shall ensure that the CSR Policy on being approved by the Board shall be displayed on the website of the Company and any modifications carried out from time to time shall also be updated on the website of the Company respectively.
+The CSR Policy on being approved by the Board shall be displayed on the website of the Company and any modifications carried out from time to time shall also be updated on the website of the Company respectively.

 11. Treatment of Surplus

-Any surplus generated from CSR projects undertaken by Ugam in a particular financial year w. e. f.
-Financial Year 2016-17 will be tracked and channelized into Ugam’s CSR corpus.
-These funds will be used in development of the CSR projects in the following year and will not be added to the normal business profits.
+Any surplus generated from CSR projects undertaken by Ugam w. e. f.
+2016-17 will be tracked and channelized into Ugam’s CSR corpus.
+These funds will be further used in development of the CSR projects and will not be added to the normal business profits.